sblausten/nurse-api/README.md

   - optional: first_name (String), last_name (String), role (String), email (String), phone_number (String)

 - To remove a nurse from the database:
-Make a DESTROY request to /nurses/:id
+Make a DELETE request to /nurses/:id

 ## To do
 - Check when posting for record already existing